afishhh/subrandr/README.md

 There's a WebAssembly library being worked on in the `wasi32` directory and a webextension that is able to successfully render subtitles over YouTube videos on youtube.com in the `webextension` directory.

-Currently it uses pure software rendering so it is slow in certain blur-heavy scenarios, work is underway to make subrandr support GPU acceleration.

 #### `sbr-overlay`

 An example program is also present in this repository.
 It allows testing this library by rendering subtitles onto a transparent window.
 To aid in this testing it also provides functionality that allows you to overlay the window on an existing video player (or even the YouTube website).